napodan/magichet/README.md

 ------------

 **Beta** is here!
 All stuff in /mods has become GPLv3 if that's possible.
-Those parts which isn't are the subject to be replaced.
+If it isn't for some mod - that is the subject to be replaced by my own somewhat similar mod written/rewritten from scratch.

 That means that:
  * You can fork it and make pull requests